ThisIsMyGithubRepo/Guppy/README.md

 <!-- ROADMAP -->
 ## Roadmap
-Literally while typing this, I realize I should make the app process mesh gcode results.
+Literally while typing this, I realize I should make the app process mesh gcode results (I don't think a lot of people know about this feature?
+You can have marlin output the gcode necessary to re-create your mesh.
+It's like an export you do prior to a firmware update, since the update will erase your mesh).
 You can highlight and drag/drop G29 S-1 output and it'll "commandify" it, but a nice processed result would be better.

 <!-- Install -->
 ## Install